What would our world look like without art?

 A passionate arts administrator, Paula comes to Sing for Hope with a strong background in non-profit program management.
 Most recently, as Director of Education at the Harmony Program, Paula oversaw staff professional development, program evaluation, and day-to-day operations at after-school music programs in New York City and Long Island.
-Paula earned her Master’s degree in Industrial-Organizational Psychology at Baruch College, and also holds a Master's degree in Music Education from George Mason University.
+Paula earned her Master's degree in Industrial-Organizational Psychology at Baruch College, and also holds a Master's degree in Music Education from George Mason University.
 In addition to her work at Sing for Hope, she teaches piano lessons, sings with the Young New Yorkers’ Chorus, and lives with her dog and two cats in Brooklyn.

 Director of Artist Engagement

-Lester Vrtiak is Sing for Hope's Program Program and Media Manager.
-He has several years of experience as an arts administrator specializing in music education and community engagement programming.
+Lester Vrtiak has several years of experience as an arts administrator specializing in music education and community engagement programming.
 He is a graduate of the John J. Cali School of Music, part of Montclair State University in Upper Montclair, NJ with a major in Music Theory/Composition and a minor in French.
 His primary teachers include composition studies with Scott Richards, Fred Cohen and Robert Aldridge and piano study with David Witten.
 Lester is also an active pianist and violinist, and has performed with the New Jersey Symphony Orchestra, the New Jersey Symphony Chamber Players, the New York Symphonic Arts Ensemble and Vari Musicisti.